SeisSol/SeisSol/Documentation/installation-with-spack.rst

   cd SeisSol

-To make SeisSol installation scripts are visiable inside of Spack, one has to add them to Spack repositories.
-We recomend to install our scripts into a separete directory to avoid problems with dangling files inside of Spack in case if you decide to delete the current SeisSol repository.
+To make SeisSol installation scripts visible inside of Spack, one has to add them to Spack repositories.
+We recommend to install our scripts into a separate directory to avoid problems with dangling files inside of Spack in case if you decide to delete the current SeisSol repository.